 Summer employment and internship opportunities are listed on MySpartanCareer.
-Opportunities are available in a wide variety of summer jobs and internships located in Michigan and across the U.S. Other sources for information about internships can be found at: careernetwork.msu.edu or by attending the annual Summer Employment Fair.
+You can also check out the Internship@State program (http://intern.careernetwork.msu.edu/) which works with MSU departments to create internships right here at MSU.
+Opportunities are available in a wide variety of summer jobs and internships located in Michigan and across the U.S. Other sources for information about internships can be found at: careernetwork.msu.edu or by attending the Earn, Learn and Intern Fair to be held 9/9/09 from 2-6 p.m. on the 4th floor of the Stadium.